How Many Megapixels Are Enough?

 “Yeah, but how many megapixels are enough; when are they gonna stop?”

-It was time to get on my soapbox and tell Patrick about one of Farace’s Immutable Laws of the Imaging Universe.
+It was time to get on my soapbox and tell Patrick about one of Farace’s Immutable Laws.
 So I stroll over to the jukebox, drop in a quarter and play, B10.
 To the sounds of Jerry Lee Lewis’ “A Whole Lotta Shakin’ Goin’ On,” I explain it to him this way…

 While trying to digest all this, he motions to the bartender to bring him an O’Doul’s and chugs it down in a single gulp, and then looks at me for more, so then I gives it to him.